Biography and Research Information

 OverviewAI-generated summary

-Bittu Majmudar-Sheth's research at the University of Arkansas for Medical Sciences focuses on infant neurological assessment and the prediction of cerebral palsy.
-This work investigates the predictive capabilities of subscores from the Hammersmith Infant Neurological Examination and evaluates the impact of training on inter-rater reliability for Prechtl's General Movement Assessment.
-Further research explores the enhancement of cerebral palsy detection through multimodal developmental assessments in high-risk infants.
-Additionally, Majmudar-Sheth has examined the influence of social determinants of health on follow-up care for neonates requiring neurocritical care.
-Collaborations include work with Tara Johnson, Namarta Kapil, Alexa Escapita, and Andrew W. Brown, all at the University of Arkansas for Medical Sciences, resulting in multiple shared publications.
+Bittu Majmudar-Sheth's research focuses on neurodevelopmental outcomes in infants, particularly the prediction and detection of cerebral palsy.
+Recent work investigates the predictive value of subscores from the Hammersmith Infant Neurological Examination and the impact of training on inter-rater reliability for the Prechtl's General Movement Assessment.
+Further research explores multimodal developmental assessments for high-risk infants and the influence of social determinants of health on follow-up care for neonates requiring neurocritical care.
+Majmudar-Sheth has authored five publications and has a current h-index of 2.
+Key collaborators at the University of Arkansas for Medical Sciences include Tara Johnson and Namarta Kapil, with whom Majmudar-Sheth shares three co-authored publications.

 Metrics